 command:

-To transfer files, we use the command `globus transfer`.
-The format of
+To transfer files, we use the command globus transfer

 To transfer entire directories, simply specify a directory in the file